 Input Provided by the ICANN Board

 Through the Board appointed liaisons - two Board members were appointed to participate formally in the work of the CCWG - as well as formal correspondence (see https://community.icann.org/x/V7XRAw) input was provided by the Board to help inform the CCWG’s deliberations with regards to the Board perspectives on some of the questions under discussion.
+This input is also to be provided to the implementation team to ensure that they are familiar with this input and the Board’s guidance on a number of aspects.

 For example, the Board shared the following principles that it expects to evaluate the CCWG’s proposal and recommendations against: